Here in SEEK AI, to manage Infrastructure as Code (IaC), we

 but recently converted to TF.
 Here are some reasons:

-• The CLI toolkit terraform is more versatile in its domain.
+is more versatile in its domain.
 It comes with everything for

 managing Infrastructure like planning, destroying, state management, tainting resource for destruction.
-Whereas aws cli
+Whereasaws cli

-• Managing version and applying delta is so easy due to efficient resource graph
+is a mixed bag of all commands. - Managing version and applying delta is so easy due to efficient resource graph

 via creating separate CloudFormation stack and using output of those stack which act as independent entities.